• Proposed

 Justification

 Psiloboletinus lariceti is a bolete with a large distribution in mountain and taiga regions in Russia, and to a lesser extent in Mongolia, and northeastern China.
-Its population size is projected to be above 75000 mature individuals.
+Its population size is estimated to be above 75,000 mature individuals.
 P. lariceti is thought to form mycorrhizal associations with Larix sp., but this relationship is not well defined.
 A population decline is likely due to habitat loss in part of its range, but is difficult to establish across its whole distribution.
-Therefore the species is assessed as Least Concern (LC).
+Therefore, the species is assessed as Least Concern (LC).

 Taxonomic notes